 8. You May Have Physical Issues

 Medical conditions (such as diabetes), changes in the level of hormones (for example during menopause or after childbirth), and vaginal dryness can affect a woman’s sexual response.
 Also, as you age, men and women will find changes in the sexual response cycle.
 However, this does not necessarily negatively affect the quality of your sex life.
-For women, these changes may
+For women, these changes may include inadequate lubrication, less vasocongestion (genital swelling due to arousal), less expansion of the vagina, arousal taking longer, and less frequent orgasms.

 These natural changes do not mean that you cannot enjoy a pleasurable sex life at an older age.
 As you age, it becomes even more important to maintain a healthy lifestyle and a healthy diet.
 Regular exercise will increase energy in your daily life (including for sex).
 You must also exercise the body parts involved in sexual arousal to stay sexually active.
 For example, Kegel Exercises increase the strength of the pelvic floor muscles (which are needed to bring blood to the genitals and activate the contractions of orgasm).
 Yoga is also an excellent exercise to strengthen the pelvic muscles, maintain the body’s flexibility and to strengthen it as well.